Strong Lensing Model and Dust Extinction Maps of the Host Galaxy of Type Ia Supernova H0pe: SN H0pe host galaxy

-Dust lanes are visible in the SN host images, typically in the bluer filters of the set \citep[e.g., notice the redder regions in Fig.~1 of][]{2025ApJ...979...13P}.
-The presence of dust can affect photometric measurements, in particular the observed brightness of the SN images, which may in turn bias the time delays used in cosmographic analyses.
-Recent works using JWST data inferred some dust properties of the SN H0pe host: \citet{2024ApJ...961..171F} measured quantities such as the color excess $E(B-V)$ via a NIRCam+NIRSpec spectrophotometric analysis, \citet{2024ApJ...970..102C} fitted NIRSpec spectra at the position of each image to infer the extinction ratio $R(V)$ in addition to $E(V-B)$, while \citet{2024ApJ...967...50P} constrained the total dust extinction in the V-band $A_V \equiv R(V) \times E(B-V)$ jointly with $R(V)$ and the time delays.
-Complementary to these approaches, we build here the dust extinction map of the SN H0pe host, by mapping the spatial distribution of $A_V$ across the entire Arc 2.
+Dust lanes appear in the SN host images, typically in the bluer filters of the set \citep[e.g., the redder regions in Fig.~1 of][]{2025ApJ...979...13P}.
+Dust can affect photometric measurements, especially the observed brightness of the SN images, potentially biasing the time delays used in cosmographic analyses.
+Recent JWST studies have measured the dust properties of the SN H0pe host. \citet{2024ApJ...961..171F} measured quantities such as the color excess $E(B-V)$ using a NIRCam+NIRSpec spectrophotometric analysis, \citet{2024ApJ...970..102C} fit NIRSpec spectra at the position of each image to infer both the extinction ratio $R(V)$ and $E(V-B)$, and \citet{2024ApJ...967...50P} constrained the total V-band dust extinction, $A_V \equiv R(V) \times E(B-V)$ jointly with $R(V)$ and the time delays.
+Complementing these approaches, we constructed a dust extinction map of the SN H0pe host by mapping the spatial distribution of $A_V$ across the entire Arc 2.

-We follow the procedure described in \citet[in particular their Sect.~5.4]{2009ApJ...691..277S} to build a dust extinction map from the NIRCam images.
+We followed the procedure of \citet[in particular their Sect.~5.4]{2009ApJ...691..277S} to build a dust extinction map from the NIRCam images.
 We first express the observed magnitude $m_{F,\rm{observed}}$ in a given filter $F$ in terms of $A_V$ and the intrinsic magnitude of the reddest wavelength band $m_{1,\rm{intrinsic}}$ as

-where $k_F \equiv {A_{F}}/{A_V}$ are constants given by the extinction law and $n_F$ is the noise in the data of wavelength band $F$.
-We also defined $Q_F$ as the intrinsic color with respect to the reddest filter:
+where $k_F \equiv {A_{F}}/{A_V}$ are constants given by the extinction law and $n_F$ is the noise in band $F$.
+We define $Q_F$ as the intrinsic color relative to the reddest filter:

-where $F=1,\ldots, N_{\rm{b}}$ is the sequence of $N_{\rm{b}}$ filters ordered from the reddest to the bluest one (note that by construction $Q_{1}=0$).
-We convert the original flux data units (MJy/st) to AB magnitudes using zero-point values of 28.0874 (blue arm) and 28.0863 (red arm) \footnote{This is slightly different from the zero-point value given in \citet[that is 28.0865]{Windhorst2023}, which we attribute to the slightly different reduction of \citet{2024ApJ...961..171F} who used calibration files available to them at that time.}.
+where $F=1,\ldots, N_{\rm{b}}$ is the sequence of $N_{\rm{b}}$ filters ordered from the reddest to the bluest (by construction $Q_{1}=0$).
+We converted the original flux data units (MJy/st) to AB magnitudes using zero-point values of 28.0874 (blue arm) and 28.0863 (red arm) \footnote{This differs slightly from the zero-point value in \citet[that is 28.0865]{Windhorst2023}, which we attribute to the slightly different reduction of \citet{2024ApJ...961..171F}, who used calibration files available at that time.}.

-\citet{2009ApJ...691..277S} showed that $A_{V}$ and $m_{1,\rm{intrinsic}}$ can be jointly solved for.
-Here we are interested in $A_{V}$, which has the following analytical solution:
+\citet{2009ApJ...691..277S} showed that $A_{V}$ and $m_{1,\rm{intrinsic}}$ can be solved jointly.
+Here, we focus on $A_{V}$, which has the following analytical solution: